davidbeleznay/DigitalForesterApp/README.md

    - Links to both tools
    - Display of saved drafts
    - Continue editing links
-   - Card-based UI design

-4. **UI Improvements**
-   - Consistent color scheme and styling
-   - Responsive design for mobile and desktop
+4. **Road Risk Assessment Tool**
-   - Improved form layout and field spacing
+   - Road and location information capturing
-   - Visual feedback for user actions
-   - CSS Grid for better layouts
-   - Accessibility improvements (focus states, labels)
+   - GPS coordinate functionality
+   - Hazard Factors (Likelihood) assessment
+   - Consequence Factors (Severity) assessment
+   - Dynamic risk calculation with color-coded display
+   - Professional requirements based on risk level
+   - Optional additional assessment factors
+   - Risk scoring based on industry standards

 ## How to Use

 1. Start the application and navigate to either the Road Risk Assessment or Culvert Sizing Tool
 2. Fill out the form fields
+3. For Road Risk Assessment:
+   - Enter road information with start/end KM
+   - Use "Get Location" to capture GPS coordinates
+   - Rate each hazard and consequence factor
+   - View the calculated risk score and professional requirements
+   - Optionally add geotechnical and infrastructure assessments
+   - Add general comments
-3. Click "Save Draft" to manually save your progress
+4. Click "Save Assessment" to save your progress
-4. Return to the Dashboard to see your saved drafts
+5. Return to the Dashboard to see your saved assessments
-5. Click "Continue editing" to resume working on a draft
+6. Click "Continue editing" to resume working on a draft

 ## Troubleshooting